 What You Can Do With a Meaning Model Today

 A Meaning Model is immediately valuable.
-It gives leaders governed clarity long before full automation arrives.
+It gives leaders governed clarity long before Gen 1, Gen 1.5, Gen 2, or Gen 3 PIAs arrive.
 Once authored, it becomes a practical tool for governing humans, vendors, partners, and AI tools.
-These capabilities are available today and require no Gen 2 PIAs.
+These capabilities are available today through the Meaning Governance Accelerator.

 Govern Human Decision‑Making

-A Meaning Model provides governed definitions, Conditions of Success, exceptions, boundaries, alignment rules, and escalation logic.
+A Meaning Model provides governed definitions, Conditions of Success, exception classes, boundaries, alignment rules, and escalation logic.
 This allows teams to standardize decisions, reduce ambiguity, reduce rework, reduce escalations, reduce conflict, and shorten training time.
-It functions as a human-operated PIA that brings consistency to everyday judgment.
+It becomes the enterprise’s governed interpretation layer, ensuring consistent judgment across teams.

 Govern Vendors and Partners